surbhidhiman/surbhidhiman.github.io/_pages/about.md

 ## Outside of Work

-Outside of work, my interests oscillate between the very small and the very large.
-I’m a trained Kathak dancer, a science fiction and fantasy fan, and an enthusiastic hiker in pursuit of waterfalls.
+A few things about me, outside of work: I’m a trained Kathak dancer, a science fiction and fantasy fan, and an enthusiastic hiker in pursuit of waterfalls.
 I have a soft spot for cosmology, and I’m happiest exploring walkable cities with excellent public transit and nowhere in particular to be.